Originally published June 17, 2022

 While researchers widely believe ancient Greece to be the biggest trade economy in early history, it isn’t the only region that had a massive impact on a global scale.

-Let’s turn back time and retrace some of the oldest trade economies in history that shaped the world as we know it today, and show how empowering independent merchants and smaller-scale sellers was the backbone to most successful economies in history.
+Let’s turn back time and retrace some of the oldest trade economies in history that shaped the world as we know it today.
+Empowering independent merchants and smaller-scale sellers was the foundation for most successful economies, much like the role small business owners and startups play today in the U.S. economy and beyond.

 Ancient Egypt (6,000–3,150 BC)